Chart Color Schemes

 Residential development activity is lower than average in Rouse Hill - Beaumont Hills according to AreaSearch's national comparison of local real estate markets

-Rouse Hill - Beaumont Hills averaged 154 new dwelling approvals annually from FY-21 to FY-26.
-A total of 774 homes were approved over the past five financial years, with one more approved in FY-26.
-On average, 1.3 new residents arrived per new home each year between FY-21 and FY-25, indicating balanced supply and demand.
-However, this increased to 24 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+Rouse Hill - Beaumont Hills averaged approximately 154 new dwelling approvals annually over the past five financial years, from FY21 to FY25, totaling 774 homes.
+In FY26, one home has been approved so far.
+On average, 1.3 new residents arrived per new home each year during these five years, indicating balanced supply and demand with stable market conditions.
+However, recent data shows an increase to 24 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

 Frequently Asked Questions - Development